What is a letter before action?

 Why send one?

 It's legally required.
 The Civil Procedure Rules say you must give the debtor a chance to pay or respond before filing a court claim.
-If you skip this step, the court can dismiss your claim.
+If you skip this step, the court can dismiss your claim or not award you everything that you are due.

 It often works.
-Around 50% of people pay at this stage to avoid going to court.
+The majority of people pay at this stage to avoid going to court.
 That means you get your money without the hassle and cost of legal proceedings.

 It shows you're serious.
 A formal letter on headed paper (or generated by a legal platform) signals that you're not messing around.